What is Accounting Entry?

-Entries for the transaction are done through software where one doing transaction will not know he is creating an accounting entry e.g. creating customer invoice.
+Entries for the transaction are done through software where one doing the transaction will not know he is creating an accounting entry, e.g., creating a customer invoice.
 They record all commercial transactions formally.

 #1 – Single Entry

-The term single entry is vaguely used to define the method of maintaining accounts which do not conform to strict principles of double entry.
-It is wrong to define it as a system.
+The term single entry is vaguely used to define the method of maintaining accounts that do not conform to strict principles of double entry.
+It is wrong to describe it as a system.
 The term ‘single entry’ does not mean that there is only one entry for each transaction.
-The absence of the two-fold effect of each transaction makes it impossible to prepare a trial balance and to check the arithmetical accuracy of the books of accounts, engendering a spirit of laxity and inviting fraud and misappropriations.
+The absence of the two-fold effect of each transaction makes it impossible to prepare a trial balance; and to check the arithmetical accuracy of the books of accounts, engendering a spirit of laxity and inviting fraud and misappropriations.

-- It has a summary of daily transactions like income and expense.
+- It has a summary of daily transactions like income and expenses.

-- Lack of data may adversely affect planning and controlling of a business strategic goal.
+- Lack of data may adversely affect the planning and controlling of a strategic business goal.

-- There is a lack of control on a different issue which the company faces.
+- There is a lack of control over the different issues which the company faces.

-- In case of any loss or theft, one will not able to find it through the single accounting system
+- In case of any loss or theft, one will not be able to find it through a single accounting system.

-Here, entry singly is done for each and every transaction.
+Here, entry singly is done for every transaction.